 It’s not all about improving functionality for every PC owner — Microsoft still has a place in its heart for the power user.
 Among the developer and power user tools that were updated in Windows 10 was the Command Prompt.
 If you haven’t used it before, you probably won’t be impressed to know that functionality like copy and paste was added.

 However, if you’re a seasoned Command Prompt veteran, you’ll be glad to see that it received some love, too.
-There are a large number of new options and hot keys that make it even easier to execute commands and launch programs.
+The plentiful new options and hotkeys make it even easier to execute commands and launch programs.

 Another boon for Windows 10 users is the streamlined and improved File Explorer.
-In addition to being able to search and access all your PC’s folders, the Quick Access section lets you easily locate recently updated files so you can stay productive.
+In addition to searching and accessing all your PC’s folders, the Quick Access section lets you easily locate recently updated files so you can stay productive.

-Windows 8 users will likely be familiar with the frustration of only being able to run apps next to each other or using full-screen.
+Windows 8 users will likely be familiar with the frustration of only running apps next to each other or using full-screen.
 In Windows 10, each app and program window can be automatically resized by dragging up, down, left, or right with the Snap Assist feature.
 This allows Windows 10 users to snap four apps per screen.
 When combined with Windows 10’s ability to create virtual desktops, users can create four-app productivity setups to improve efficiency without wasting valuable screen space.

-Windows 10 is a nostalgic flashback to what gamers love about the earlier rendations of the platform.
-Users love the accessibility and high-quality performance it offers.
+Windows 10 has a nostalgic feel to what gamers enjoyed from older versions.
+They love the outstanding performance and accessibility.
 Though pretty much anything is better than Windows 8, Windows 10 rates highly across the entire board.